reactgraphqlacademy/thinking-in-react/README.md

 ## 🏋️‍♀️ Bonus exercise

 - Can we move the `isMenuOpen` state inside the menu?
-Does it conflict with the idea of "lifting the state up".
+Does it conflict with the idea of "lifting state up".
 - If you look at the [React Profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html) when you open and close the menu, is the whole app being rendered?
 If so, how can we avoid that and still lift the state up?

 ## Articles and links